devopstechnetwork/terraform-google-nomad/InstallationInstructions.md

 }
 ```

-- Pay attention to extra firewall ports that will need to be opened in GCP.
+- Pay attention to extra firewall ports in GCP that will need to be opened in GCP.
 Below is a list for applications specifically
 tcp:8080
 tcp:9002
 tcp:8000